How to Schedule Social Media Posts Effectively

 The above tools are all free, but free tools come with limitations.
 The first is that you are going to have to wade through a lot of cat videos before you find anything relevant to your industry.
 Maybe that’s a plus for you.
 It’s certainly not productive, though.

-Using a social intelligence tool, like Brandwatch Analytics, for discovering trending topics on social media means you can be a lot more specific about the type of trends you want to unearth.
+Using a social intelligence tool, like Brandwatch Consumer Research, for discovering trending topics on social media means you can be a lot more specific about the type of trends you want to unearth.
 You could either be looking at social trends within a particular topic, or trends within a particular topic.

 Signals are intelligent email alerts that notify you when there are significant or unexpected changes in your dataset.
 These emails happen automatically, so you are not required to know what changes you’re looking for in advance.